Thursday, 21 November 2024

 Day Four

-Coldicott took my coat and hat and brolly into room off the foyer and then conducted me down the side corridor and knocked on a door halfway down, which he opened and shouted "Lord Foxbridge, sir" inside, then stood to the side to allow me to pass.
+Coldicott took my coat and hat and brolly into room off the foyer and then conducted me down the side corridor and knocked on a door halfway down, which he opened and announced "Lord Foxbridge, sir" inside, then stood to the side to allow me to pass.

 I stepped into a small dark office lined with cabinets to chin height with a lightless window and a harsh ovehead lamp, which I think but am not sure used to be a secondary coat closet in Mummy's day, and was confronted by a tall and stupefyingly handsome young man coming at me with his hand out.